Skip to main content

 The TL;DR: what matters, fast.

-Albania thus embarked on one of the earliest experiments in AI powered governance; the handing over of a key part of public service to algorithmic control.
+Albania has embarked on one of the earliest experiments in AI-powered governance: handing over a key part of public service to algorithmic control.
+Although written in Tirana, this story holds lessons for Asia's public-sector digitalisation efforts.

 At its core, Diella started life as the chatbot for the national e-services portal (e-Albania) in January 2025.
 It helped citizens and businesses navigate online services, issue documents, and interface with state processes.